 Identifying clinically significant chromosomal abnormalities

-CMA testing generates large amounts of complex data that require a high level of expertise to accurately assess and classify each abnormality detected.
+Chromosomal microarray (CMA) testing generates large amounts of complex data that require a high level of expertise to accurately assess and classify each abnormality detected.
 Our laboratory directors review thousands of CMA tests each year and are actively involved in the field of genomics, helping to create testing standards and shape practice guidelines.
 Our staff are American Board of Medical Genetics and Genomics certified laboratory directors.
 Every CMA test performed at Mayo Clinic is supported by the experience and expertise of our laboratory directors, ensuring we not only provide test results but clinically actionable interpretations.

 Benefits of our testing

-Manual review of software output to eliminate common errors such as misidentification, background noise, and failure to detect mosaicism
+Manual review of software output to eliminate common errors, such as misidentification, background noise, and failure to detect mosaicism

-Examination of every copy number finding regardless of size to determine the importance and relevance of gene content rather than a strict reliance on reporting size criteria
+Examination of every copy number finding regardless of size to determine the importance and relevance of gene content, rather than a strict reliance on reporting size criteria